The academic enrichment programme

-Our guiding principle is to provide students with opportunities to learn that goes beyond the curriculum, to gain experiences outside their day-to-day lives in the classroom and to develop skills that will set them up for the future.
+Our guiding principle is to provide students with opportunities to learn that go beyond the curriculum, to gain experiences outside their day-to-day lives in the classroom and to develop skills that will set them up for the future.

-ASPire in the Lower Sixth
+the Academic enrichment programme in the Lower Sixth